 This year of the course allows you to put technique in to practice with high production value performance opportunities both onstage and in your acting for camera work.
 You will continue to develop and advance your actor training with specialist workshops in voice and physical techniques appropriate to the project.

 A strong emphasis of the second year of the course is to provide you with industry focused projects that you will perform and develop in professional contexts.
 Theatre for Young People develops your skills in performance and in organising and managing relationships with venues.
 Acting for the screen will give you experience and resources to use upon graduation including footage for an actors showreel.

 Devising and adaptation of text remains central throughout the second year of the course, developing your skills to work effectively as an actor and creator of work, whether as a solo performer or ensemble member.

-All our Further Education (FE) college courses are free to UK residents who are under 19 years old on the 31st August.
+All our Further Education (FE) college courses are FREE to UK residents who are under 19 years old on the 31st August.
 You will be expected to contribute towards the cost of specialist materials and resources (material fee).
 However, depending on your circumstances, you may be eligible for financial help to cover part or all of your material fee from SGS College's Money Management Service.
-You should apply for financial support as soon as you have been offered a place.
+You should apply for financial support as possible.
 If you are aged 19 or over on 31st August 2019 and you are a UK/EU resident you will normally be required to pay a course fee.
-If you're over 19 years of age, please contact us directly for full fee information.
+If you're over 19 years of age, please contact admissions for full fee information.